Gen Z Key Characteristics No.6 - Diverse

 Ageing White British population

-It is quite a change in ten years.
 The composition in classrooms is changing, as I saw from my own experience.
 The make-up of friendship groups was changing in those classrooms too, and some of that is borne out by the increased number of those with Mixed ethnicity.
 On average they are less than half the age of both the White British and overall population.

 Feelings about discrimination